 William Kingdon Clifford (1845-1879) England

 Clifford was a versatile and talented mathematician who was among the first to appreciate the work of both Riemann and Grassmann.
 He found new connections between algebra, topology and non-Euclidean geometry.
 Combining Hamilton's quaternions, Grassmann's exterior algebra, and his own geometric intuition and understanding of physics, he developed biquaternions, and generalized this to geometric algebra, which paralleled work by Klein.
 In addition to developing theories, he also produced ingenious proofs; for example he was first to prove Miquel's n-Circle Theorem, and did so with a purely geometric argument.
 Clifford is especially famous for anticipating, before Einstein, that gravitation could be modeled with a non-Euclidean space.
-He was a polymath; a talented teacher, noted philosopher, and outstanding athlete.
+He was a polymath; a talented teacher, noted philosopher, writer of children's fairy tales, and outstanding athlete.
 With his singular genius, Clifford would probably have become one of the greatest mathematicians of his era had he not died at age thirty-three.

 Georg Cantor (1845-1918) Russia, Germany